 For example – a Board with all your blog posts saved to it might be a great play to include your business name.

-Oh, and here’s one that won’t HURT you but will take up your valuable time – don’t spend time on creating Board covers or rearranging Board order.
+Oh, and here’s one that won’t HURT you but will take up your valuable time – don’t spend time on creating Board covers or rearranging Board orders.

 For the most part, people are not browsing your profile, and you’re likely to find that the dimensions change so often you’re spending way too much time redoing them when you should be creating content instead!